icaksh/project-euler/README.md

 # Project Euler

-This repo contains my works on Project Euler using C Programming Language.
+This repo contains my works ong Project Euler using C Programming Language.
 Feel free to take whatever inspiration from it that you want but remember to do it yourself.
 There is no wrong to do with another algorithm :)

 I only can share 1-100 problems because of Project Euler Rules :)